Inside: What are open-ended toys, what are the benefits of open-ended toys and a list of the best open ended toys for 18 month old children.

 Open-Ended Floor Puzzles

-Puzzles are great for educational play.
-Some of the benefits of puzzle play are advanced cognitive skills, problem solving, fine-motor development, hand-eye coordination, social skills, and builds self-esteem.
+Some of the benefits of puzzle play are advanced cognitive skills, problem solving, fine-motor development, hand-eye coordination, social skills, and lastly, puzzles build self-esteem.

 Here is a list of great floor puzzles for preschoolers: